 Ancient Indians had worked out that there is danger in extremes. यतो भ्युदयानी श्रोयस सिद्धि: स धर्म: .
 This means that if someone enters only into materialism, he enters into darkness.
 Equally, if someone enters only into spiritualism, he too enters into darkness.
 Only the balanced man, who seeks both, can swim across the ‘three’ worlds.

 This question, however, is an intensely private question in which the state has no role to play.
 There must be a complete separation between the state and religion.
 The state need not be ‘secular’ (a term with mixed meaning) but non-denominational.
 Not only shall the state not discriminate amongst its citizens on grounds of religious belief, it shall not make any laws in relation to religion.
 Nor shall the state have any ability to ask any citizen about their religion.
 Religious freedom, being intensely personal, also implies freedom to change one’s religious belief.
+No one should suffer on account of his religious opinion or belief, but all men shall be free to profess, and by argument to maintain, their opinion in matters of religion.

 Freedom of occupation and trade (free markets).